suphawadeeth/Data-Analytics-Ironhack/mini-project/README.md

 Best practice for **presentation**:
 - Define audience - who is the client (kid, adult)?
-- Added note (09.03.2023): Best is to keep it simple that the 5 years old can understand it.
+- Added note (09.03.2023): Best is to keep it simple that the 5 year-old can understand it.

 ## About The Mini-Project
 #### Main Objection of The Project